mundialis/sadasadam/README.md

 Before running SADASADAM, eodag needs to be configured (see [eodag documentation](https://eodag.readthedocs.io/en/stable/getting_started_guide/configure.html)).
 The eodag config file needs to be filled with credentials for satellite data providers.
 SADASADAM calls eodag to download only Sentinel-2 and Landsat-8/9 Level 1C data.
 Therefore, providing credentials to the `cop_dataspace` and `usgs` sections of the eodag config file is recommended.
-In order to make the downloaded data accessible to FORCE, the download path `outputs_prefix` of the eodag config file needs to be defined in the SADASADAM config file parameter `download_dir` as well (see below).
+In order to make the downloaded data accessible to FORCE, **the download path `outputs_prefix` of the eodag config file needs to be defined in the SADASADAM config file parameter `download_dir` as well**
+(see below).
 It is recommended to define `extract: False` in the eodag config file as SADASADAM automatically extracts the downloaded data according to the input requirements of FORCE.

 A priority of providers can be defined in the eodag config file.
-We noticed the unexpected behaviour that download of Sentinel-2 from `cop_dataspace` fails, if both `cop_dataspace` and `usgs` have the same priority.
-A functioning workaround seems to be to set the priority of `cop_dataspace` to 2, and that of `usgs` to 1 - this way both Sentinel-2 and Landsat download worked in our tests.
+We noticed the unexpected behaviour that download of Sentinel-2 from `cop_dataspace` fails (error related to `peps` provider credentials), if both `cop_dataspace` and `usgs` have the same priority.
+A functioning workaround seems to be to **set the priority of `cop_dataspace` to 2, and that of `usgs` to 1** - this way both Sentinel-2 and
+Landsat download worked in our tests.

 # Usage